Expensify.org/hunger SNAP campaign status

 A Copilot is another user who you have granted access to your account.
 A full access Copilot will be able to submit and approve reports on your behalf, as well as make modifications to your policies.

 Clicking into the Payments tab will take you to the place where you can link your bank account.
-Just a heads up, if you are in the US or Australia, a deposit account is the account that funds are deposited into when you are reimbursed.
-A withdrawal account is the account that funds will be withdrawn from in order to reimburse others.
+Just a heads up, if you are in the US or Australia, a personal account is the account that funds are deposited into when you are reimbursed.
+A business account is an account that funds will be withdrawn from in order to reimburse others.

 The Payments tab, under Settings > Account > Payments, is where you can enter your credit card information to pay for Expensify.
 Expensify bills monthly for the activity that occurred during the previous month.
 You'll be able to see your list of active users, monthly bill and payment status at the bottom of this tab.